-The Federal Court of Australia typically deals with corporations, competition, constitutional and administrative law, along with other matters arising under Commonwealth legislation such as federal tax and migration matters.
+The Federal Court of Australia typically deals with corporations, competition, constitutional and administrative law, along with other matters arising under Commonwealth legislation such as certain commercial, federal crime, federal tax and migration matters.
 The workload in respect of companies and securities litigation is shared between the federal and state courts.